root@krueger:~/products/simdex$ cat README

 02

-Persistent auth, bookmarks, wallet context, and trade history make the app feel more like a real operating surface.
+Persistent auth, bookmarks, wallet context, trade history, and the PnL calendar make the app feel more like a real operating surface.

 03

-Jupiter quote previews, swap build support, and Dex Mode keep discovery close to actual action.
+Jupiter quote previews, swap build support, Dex Mode, room chatter, whale ranking, and social drafts keep discovery close to actual action.

 04